michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 In the end, we never needed another field like that again, so extending our entire `FormField` abstraction for this single case would have been a poor decision.
 Sometimes, the pragmatic shortcut really is the right one.

+## Keep it DRY, but not _super_ DRY

+“Don’t repeat yourself” is a wonderful principle.
+In a perfect world, we’d anticipate every future use case, and our code would be perfectly composed into small, reusable components — with no duplication at all.

+I’ve seen too many codebases that ignore this rule, and the result is always the same: a nightmare to change anything.
+When we try to add new logic in one place, we suddenly have to update it everywhere.

+The real problem appears when we notice that we need to add that new logic in places A, B, and C — but not in D. That’s when we realize something isn’t quite right.

+But we can also easily go too far in the other direction.
+Imagine we have two entities — let’s say two DTOs — that looked identical at the time we implemented them, so we decided to extract their common fields into a parent class.

+A few weeks (or months) later, it turns out that the relationship between them was only _illusory_.
+By then, we’ve written a lot of new code that depends on this false inheritance.
+Now we not only have to split these DTOs again, but also rewrite much of the code that was built on top of that mistaken relationship.

 ## Final thought

 Finding balance between too engineered and ... might be challenging.
 We love future-proof code bases.